-Few players score a hat-trick of tries on their RWC debut but Jack Nowell did just that when helping England to a 60-3 win over Uruguay at the Manchester City Stadium in October 2015.
+Few players score a hat-trick of tries on their Rugby World Cup debut, but Jack Nowell did just that when helping England to a 60-3 win over Uruguay at the Manchester City Stadium in October 2015.

 As the LV= Breakthrough Player for 2012-13, Jack had already achieved much in his burgeoning career before scoring four tries in his first eight Test matches.

 Jack had been included in the Saxons squad for the first time in August 2013 and five months later joined England’s Championship squad.
 On his Test debut against France in Paris, he made 87 metres, the most by an England player in that game and scored his maiden try against Italy in Rome.

 They featured two touchdowns in the final game of the 2015 Six Nations Championship against France and he made more clean breaks (nine) than any other player in the tournament.

 Jack took his Test try total to eight in 11 games in the 15-9 over Scotland at Murrayfield in February 2016 – he had also crossed their line at Twickenham in 2015.